 St. Patrick's Day is a big reason to celebrate in Syracuse, NY.
 Get decked out in green and watch as the St. Patrick’s Day Parade takes to Salina Street in Downtown ‘Cuse.
-We don’t take St. Patrick’s Day lightly here, in fact we’ve pretty much been celebrating it since Green Beer Sunday.
+We don’t take St. Patrick’s Day lightly here, in fact we kick it off March 6th with Green Beer Sunday.
 So get ready to embrace your inner Irish from delicious cuisine to festive drinks!

 There’s a lot to do this St. Patrick’s Day in Syracuse.
-Don’t miss out on all of the action and Do Your Thing out on the town no matter what your preference is.
-Everyone is Irish for the day so get out there and celebrate whether it’s with a green smoothie, live music, Irish car bombs or delicious food truck finds.
+Everyone is Irish for the day so get out there and celebrate whether it’s with a green smoothie, live music, Irish car bombs or delicious foodie finds.